Skip to main content

 How does the CU Foundation's endowment work?

-The CU Foundation manages more than 2,700 individual endowments that generate an ongoing source of support for an individual university priority (such as scholarships, research, or faculty support) specified by that endowment donor.
-These 2,700-plus endowments are invested collectively in a long term investment pool (LTIP).
+The CU Foundation manages thousands of individual endowments that generate an ongoing source of support for various university priorities — such as scholarships, research or faculty support — specified by endowment donors.
+Endowments are invested collectively in the Long Term Investment Pool, or LTIP.

 Click here to learn more about the specifics of CU's endowment.